Skip to main content

 Plus the idea of turning our favourite holiday destination into our permanent home was an opportunity too good to miss.
 We’ve always loved the culture, the people, the climate and the food, so this was a no-brainer.

-How long do you plan to stay in BALI?
+How long do you plan to stay in Bali?

 As long as Bali will have us!
 We’re in no hurry to leave.

-Where is your home in bali and why did you decide to live there?
+Where is your home in Bali and why did you decide to live there?

+Berawa, Canggu.
 For us, this area is at the heart of everything that makes living in Bali great.
 We’re less than five minutes to beautiful beaches, bars, restaurants and shops plus we’re surrounded by stunning rice fields (for now).
 Kat’s pilates studio and tennis for Rik is a two minute scooter ride away.

 What preparations did you make before arriving in Bali?